That's a James Brown

 - Delta Goodrem, as of, 2007, when in doubt, put an AH/EH in there; Waiting For Forever, Dancing With A Broken Heart, Angels In The Room, One Day, Sitting On Top Of the World, Touch and You Will Only Break My Heart.

-- Sting seems to have a thing for stretching out the coda of songs with "eee-yoooooo"'s.
-See, for instance, "Every Little Thing She Does Is Magic" or the live version of "Message In a Bottle."
+- Sting seems to have a thing for stretching out the coda of songs with "ee-oh"'s.
+See, for instance, "Every Little Thing She Does Is Magic", "Walking On the Moon" or "Message In a Bottle" when performed live.

 - Jeno Ringler, vocalist for Isle of Q, ended almost every single line with a descending grunt.
 "I'm not part of your little scene-ugh!"